EirikHaughom/ADME/Guides/Standalone Reservoir DMS/readme.md

 1. Define variables
     ```ps
     ### RESOURCE GROUP ###
-    $resourceGroup = "eirikrddms" # name of the resource group (will be created if it doesn't exist)
+    $resourceGroup = "myResourceGroup" # name of the resource group (will be created if it doesn't exist)
     $location = "westeurope" # location where to deploy all resources

     ### RDDMS SERVER AND REST API ###